c4deszes/bike-rotor-sensor/software/docs/design/device_config.rst

 Device configuration
 --------------------

-The device configuration is a single NVM page (128 bytes).
+The device configuration is a single NVM sector (256 bytes).

 Layout
 ------